 However, Steve was curious, so he tried the software himself.
 And guess what?
 He too started to make money with it!
 It makes me wonder how did he not know that since he was the one who created it?
 It’s a rather stupid story, don’t you agree?

 Anyway, Steve Mckay is a fake character.
-Whoever created the Bitcoin Code, did an excellent job in trying to cover up his true identity.
+Whoever created the Bitcoin Code, did an excellent job of trying to cover up his true identity.
 If you Google this name, you’ll find a website with his name.
 But once again, this is the work of professionals.

 How Does the Bitcoin Code Work?

-As I’ve said on the top of this Bitcoin Code review, I reviewed the offer that shares the same story about the software.
+As I’ve said at the top of this Bitcoin Code review, I reviewed the offer that shares the same story about the software.
 Moreover, it too uses the same tricks applied here.
 That’s not all.
 Steve Mckay is once again the mastermind behind the software.

 The other scam is called the Bitcoin Loophole.
 You can read the review if you click the link.